 For this example we will look at the Elevators channel.
-We can see from the mixes 'Table view' above that the Elevator is on channel 2, and that lower down there is a Flaps to Elevators mix also with channel 2 as output.
+We can see from the mixes 'Table view' above that the Elevator is on channel 2, and that there are other mixes also with channel 2 as output.

 To see the effect of all mixes on the Elevator channel, tap on the Elevators mix, and select 'View per channel' from the popup dialog.